WindyLab/FlyingToolbox/README.md

 ### Demo execution

-Before running this package, you need task planning result from the task_planning package.
+Before running this package, you need the task planning result from the task_planning package.

 Run the following code to launch the trajectory planning.